- Download our Shanghai Schools Guide

 After finding a suitable property, the tenant, agent and landlord (depending on how it was found) will discuss and agree upon a contract.
 Sometimes it might be necessary to pay the landlord an amount to reserve the apartment if the contract is to be signed at a later date.

-Generally, short-term rentals in Shanghai are more expensive, while leases for longer than a year can be negotiated for less.
+Leases are usually valid for one year.
+Short-term rentals in Shanghai are generally more expensive, while leases for longer than a year can be negotiated for less.
 Bargaining is a widely accepted practice in China, and expats with the necessary skills often get between one and 10 percent off of their lease.